Important Consumer Information/Terms and Conditions

 External Award Policy

-You must notify the Financial Aid Office if you receive any outside scholarships or grants, private loans and other tuition assistance.
-If an over-award is created by an outside gift, the Financial Aid Office may make adjustments to your award package as necessary.
+You must notify the Office of Financial Aid if you receive any outside scholarships or grants, private loans and other tuition assistance.
+If an over-award is created by an outside gift, the Office of Financial Aid may make adjustments to your award package as necessary.
 Unless otherwise specified by the donor organization, all external awards will be divided equally to cover the entire academic year.

-Federal regulations require that schools monitor academic progress of each applicant for federal financial assistance and that the school certify the applicant is making satisfactory academic progress (SAP) toward earning his or her degree.
-To be eligible to receive financial aid from federal, state and institutional sources at Lake Erie College, students must make satisfactory academic progress in their degree or certificate programs.
+Federal regulations require that schools monitor the academic progress of each applicant for federal financial assistance and that the school certify the applicant is making satisfactory academic progress (SAP) toward earning his or her degree.
+To be eligible to receive financial aid from federal, state and institutional sources at Lake Erie College, students must make SAP in their degree or certificate programs.
 The measure of SAP is threefold: GPA, maximum time-frame and completion rate.
-Students who fail to meet the SAP requirements become ineligible to receive financial aid until compliance with these requirements are met.
+Students who fail to meet the SAP requirements become ineligible to receive financial aid until these requirements are met.

-The Financial Aid Office evaluates SAP after the completion of each semester or term.
+The Office of Financial Aid; evaluates SAP after the completion of each semester or term.
 All terms of enrollment, including summer, must be considered in the determination of SAP including periods in which the student did not receive federal student aid funds.

 Change in Enrollment Policy

-Financial aid awards are based on your enrollment status per semester as defined as follows:
+Financial aid awards are based on your enrollment status per semester which is defined as follows: